 Don’t Discount Everyday Spend

 Have you ever tallied to the penny how much you spend each month?
 Probably not, since many of our small purchases that morning coffee or the afternoon candy bar you bought from the office vending machine are made in cash.
 When you’ve got a new credit card with a minimum spend requirement, be sure to use that card for as many purchases as you can.
 Instead of buying your office snacks from the vending machine, head to a local convenience store and use your card to stock up on bottled water and munchies.
-Use your card to purchase gas, groceries, and pay monthly bills like utilities.
+Use your card to

 Add an Authorized User to Your Account